Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 3. Don’t forget your pension

 At the moment, most pensions aren’t counted towards IHT when you die.
-But under the new rules, pensions that haven’t been accessed at all - so, if you haven’t started drawing an income or taken a lump sum - will be counted as part of your estate if they’re passed to anyone other than your spouse or civil partner.
+But under the new planned rules, as of 6 April 2027 pensions that haven’t been accessed at all - so, if you haven’t started drawing an income or taken a lump sum - may be counted as part of your estate if they’re passed to anyone other than your spouse or civil partner.

 The responsibility for reporting and paying any inheritance tax on these pensions will fall to the executor of your estate, not the pension provider.

-And while I’m talking about pensions, make sure your Expression of ish form for your pension is up to date too.
+And while I’m talking about pensions, make sure your Expression of Wish form for your pension is up to date too (this is where you can nominate your beneficiaries).
 While it won’t exempt those funds from inheritance tax, it helps ensure your pension savings are passed on according to your wishes.
 If you hold a Self-Invested Personal Pension with Fidelity you can find the Expression of Wish form here.

 4. Think about what you can gift in advance